 On the LCN1500 – our fully automated lamination line – we’ve also improved the squaring section.
 This machine now squares each piece of foam not once, but twice, holding each layer to the centerline.
 These improvements mean it is both fast and accurate, placing layers within a quarter-inch tolerance and making the LCN1500 a great solution for both ergonomics and output.

-Some of our other key lamination advancements ensure your glue is flowing properly during application but drying quickly once the foam layers are assembled.
+Other key lamination advancements ensure your glue is flowing properly during application but drying quickly once the foam layers are assembled.
 If you’re using acrylic glue, our added glue pump keeps it flowing while misting heads prevent glue from drying to the rollers.
 This keeps the glue from building up on the rollers and reduces how often they need cleaning.
 Additionally, placing our add-on IR Heater immediately after roll coating will help speed the drying time of a built mattress.
 The tamp helps the glue penetrate while also increasing airflow through the foam, plus the added heat helps to quickly pull moisture from the glue.

 For those looking for more adhesive options, we’ve also added hot-melt capability to the LCN1000.
 The hot melt system comes as a stand-alone machine or as an additional part to a roll coating lamination system.
-When it’s purchased as an addition, manufacturer’s reap the power of being able to use hot melt, acrylic, or latex glue within the same machine.
-This is a great option for manufacturer’s who handle a variety of product types, or who want to market to new sectors.
+When it’s purchased as an addition, manufacturers reap the power of being able to use hot melt, acrylic, or latex glue within the same machine.
+This is a great option for manufacturers who handle a variety of product types, or who want to market to new sectors.

 With all these advancements, C³’s lamination equipment now sets a new standard for how automation minimizes waste and maximizes production capabilities, all while keeping the human touch involved in the mattress building process.
 And with the R&D taking place on our floor right now, we’ll be raising the bar again very soon.
 Want to learn more about how the LCN1000 can improve your operations?
 Check out our more in-depth coverage of this topic in our latest edition of ENG*NUITY or contact us today.